wangzhenj321/CMake-Manual/cmake-variables.md

     Semicolon-separated list of directories, represented using forward slashes, specifying a search path for CMake modules to be loaded by the `include()` or `find_package()` commands before checking the default modules that come with CMake.
 By default it is empty.
 It is intended to be set by the project.

+- CMAKE_PROJECT_INCLUDE

+    A CMake language file or module to be included as the last step of all `project()` command calls.
+This is intended for injecting custom code into project builds without modifying their source.

+- CMAKE_PROJECT_INCLUDE_BEFORE

+    A CMake language file or module to be included as the first step of all `project()` command calls.
+This is intended for injecting custom code into project builds without modifying their source.

+- CMAKE_PROJECT_\<PROJECT-NAME\>_INCLUDE

+    A CMake language file or module to be included as the last step of any `project()` command calls that specify `<PROJECT-NAME>` as the project name.
+This is intended for injecting custom code into project builds without modifying their source.

+- CMAKE_PROJECT_\<PROJECT-NAME\>_INCLUDE_BEFORE

+    A CMake language file or module to be included as the first step of any project() command calls that specify <PROJECT-NAME> as the project name.
+This is intended for injecting custom code into project builds without modifying their source.

 ## Variables that Describe the System

 ## Variables that Control the Build